 Candidates require some previous horticultural experience as a volunteer or in paid employment.
 RHS qualifications will be an added advantage and need to demonstrate a strong commitment towards a career as a professional gardener and a willingness to move each year between gardens.

 Candidates should also be able to support the physical demands of a very practical role and be prepared to work outside in all weathers.

-Applications for September 2023 need to be made before the closing date of 30th April 2023.
-Interviews take place in London in June 2023.
+Applications for September 2024 need to be made before the closing date at the end of April 2024.
+Interviews take place in London in June 2024.

 Equality, Diversity and Inclusion Statement